 At this point it is necessary to shift mental gears.
 Above I concluded that standard biology ignores the subjective side of reality and therefore fails to recognize that life’s essence is awareness.
 As a result the discipline defines life in a circular manner and restricts its analytical scope to physical processes and non-purposeful behavior.
 The question now is why biology arrived at this untenable position.
 This takes us out of the scientific and into the social domain.

 One of the great illusions afflicting scientists is that their fields were developed in a political vacuum.
 Some thinkers, such as Ludwik Fleck and Thomas Kuhn, have pointed out that scientific development is heavily influenced by the social dynamics of intellectual communities.
-However, no-one appears to have seriously investigated the impact of capitalism’s rise to global dominance on scientific thought.
+However, very few people have seriously investigated the impact of capitalism’s ascendance on scientific thought.
 Morris Berman touches on this topic in The Reenchantment of the World (1981), but his treatment is marred by a mystified view of capitalism.
 Unless the system’s intellectual impact is clearly understood, biology’s descent into mechanistic reductionism will remain a perplexing mystery.

 This economic inconvenience led to intense political pressures that profoundly affected biology’s development, and that continue to distort the discipline today.
 As philosopher Thomas Nagel has stated, “… any resistance to [physico-chemical reductionism] is regarded as not only scientifically but politically incorrect.”
 Further, “… almost everyone in our secular culture has been browbeaten into regarding the reductive research program as sacrosanct, on the ground that anything else would not be science.”